Nonprofit PR Awards 2016

 - Email Newsletter - Entries should demonstrate consistent delivery of varied content relevant to target audience; engaging design; superior open and click-through rates.

 - Employee/Internal Communications - Recognizing outstanding internal PR efforts at nonprofits/associations, including employee communications campaigns and ongoing initiatives to motivate, inspire and retain employees.

 - Event PR - Entries should include PR conducted at an industry, association or other event/conference, or a series of events conceived and implemented by your organization (for instance, awareness of an issue).
 Note: this can include the entering nonprofit’s annual conference, for example, of public relations efforts at an industry event.

 - External Publication or Report (online or print) - This category recognizes an external publication produced by or for a nonprofit.
-Publication can be a one-time effort or an ongoing publication.
+The publication can be a one-time effort or an ongoing publication.
 Hard copy and electronic publications are eligible; please include 3 hard copies of the publication with your entry (if mailed).
-Also include pertinent information from our standard campaign entry.
+Also, include pertinent information from our standard campaign entry.

 - Fundraising - Recognizing outstanding communications surrounding a single or ongoing drive to raise funds or increase membership.
 Must demonstrate the role of PR in the outcomes.